-Why do people with diabetes need to visit a Podiatrist
+Why do people with Diabetes need to visit a Podiatrist?

 Diabetes is a lifelong condition that causes a person's blood sugar (glucose) level to become too high.
-If left unmanaged, it can cause many health problems.
+If left unmanaged, it can cause additional health problems.
 Large amounts of glucose can damage blood vessels, nerves and organs.

 Even a mildly raised glucose level that doesn't cause any symptoms can have damaging effects in the long term.
 Nerve damage can lead to sensory neuropathy (loss or limited feeling in the foot).

 Tools of The Trade